 NORC at the University of Chicago is seeking a talented Survey Director to support the Public Health Research Department.

-This position is responsible for managing discrete tasks of complex projects including survey work, technical assistance, strategy and research and/or smaller research projects in their entirety, including responsibility for the schedule, budget, staff and client relations; requires limited expertise related to operational methods, including project design, appropriate data collection procedures, data management and quality control.
+This position is responsible for managing discrete tasks of complex projects including communication strategy and research (inclusive of both qualitative and quantitative methods) and/or smaller communication and research projects in their entirety, including responsibility for the schedule, budget, staff and client relations; requires limited expertise related to operational methods, including project design and management, appropriate communications-related data collection procedures for social media data, social listening, advertising data, amongst others, and quality control.

-Due to COVID-19, this position will initially be remote, but preferably applicants will be based in our Chicago Loop office when it is safe to resume office work.
+Due to COVID-19, this position will initially be remote, but preferably applicants will be based in either our Bethesda, Chicago Loop, or Atlanta offices when it is safe to resume office work.

 |DEPARTMENT: PUBLIC HEALTH